ILoveBacteria/cheatsheet/AI/README.md

 - **Unary constraint** restricts the value of a single variable
 - **Binary constraint** relates two variables
 - *Global constraint:** One of the most common global constraints is *Alldiff*

+### Adversarial Search And Games

+#### Optimal Decisions In Games

+The minimax value of a terminal state is just its utility.
+In a non-terminal state, MAX prefers to move to a state of maximum value when it is MAX’s turn to move, and MIN prefers a state of minimum value.